hmyuuu/kirin/docs/cookbook/foodlang/cf_rewrite.md

 ## Rewrite if-else control flow

-In the main page, we introduce a simple `food` dialect example, and described how to use kirin to define a simple compiler.
+In the main page, we introduce a simple `food` dialect example, and described how to use Kirin to define a simple compiler.
-In this section, we want to continue with this exampe, and consider a more compilcated rewrite pass that involves the build-in python dialect if-else control flow.
+In this section, we want to continue with this example, and consider a more complex rewrite pass that involves the built-in Python dialect `if-else` control flow.

 ### Goal
-When one get really really full, not only does one nap, we also would make random decision.
+When one gets really *really* full, not only does one want to take a nap, but sometimes one makes random decisions too.
-Here specifically, We want to rewrite the existing `IfElse` statement defined in the existing `py` dialect into a customize `RandomBranch` statement we defined in our food dialect.
+Here specifically, We want to rewrite the existing `IfElse` statement defined in the `py` dialect into a custom `RandomBranch` statement we will define in our food dialect.

-The execution of `RandomBranch`, as stated in its name, randomly execute a branch each time we run it.
+The execution of `RandomBranch`, as stated in its name, randomly executes a branch each time we run it.

 ### Define Custom RandomBranch statement
-Lets start by define our `RandomBranch` Statement:
+Lets start by defining our `RandomBranch` Statement:

 ```python
 from kirin.decl import statement, info